boazbk/tcs/lec_11_running_time.md

 ::: {.proof data-ref="polyRAMTM-thm"}
 As mentioned above, we  follow the proof of [RAMTMequivalencethm](){.ref} (simulation of NAND<< programs using NAND-TM programs) and use the exact same simulation, but with a more careful accounting of the number of steps that the simulation costs.
-Recall, that the simulation of NAND<< works by "peeling off" features of NAND<< one by one, until we are left with NAND++.
+Recall, that the simulation of NAND<< works by "peeling off" features of NAND<< one by one, until we are left with NAND-TM.

-We will not provide the full details but will present the main ideas used in showing that every feature of NAND<< can be simulated by NAND++ with at  most a polynomial overhead:
+We will not provide the full details but will present the main ideas used in showing that every feature of NAND<< can be simulated by NAND-TM with at  most a polynomial overhead:

 1. Recall that every NAND<< variable or array element can contain an integer between $0$ and $T$ where $T$ is the number of lines that have been executed so far.
 Therefore if  $P$ is a NAND<< program that computes $F$ in $T(n)$ time, then on inputs of length $n$, all integers used by $P$ are of magnitude at most $T(n)$.
 This means that the largest value `i` can ever reach is at most $T(n)$ and so each one of $P$'s variables can be thought of as an array of at most $T(n)$ indices, each of which holds a  natural number of magnitude at most $T(n)$, which can be represented using $O(\log T(n))$ bits.